Protect an Application

 }

-In addition, create a file named jwks.json with the public key required to verify the tokens we’re going to use.
+In addition, create a file named jwks.json containing the public key needed to verify the tokens we will use.

 {